In today’s world, organizations are competing through providing exceptional Customer Experience (CX).

 4) Increase in top performers.

 Additionally, and one could say most importantly, companies who focus on their employees first will attract top talent.
-Employees who feel valued will invest in the company and out preform.
+Employees who feel valued will invest in the company and outperform.

 Bottom-line, if you are planning to compete in the market by Customer Experience than you MUST start with your employees first.
 Invest in giving your employees a centric company culture, and they in turn will provide exceptional Customer Experience (CX) to better your business.